December 15, 2021Mobile Lab Introduces Grade-School Students to Design

 In December, after a semester of partnering with our School of Interior Architecture, students from Lenoir City Intermediate/Middle School, a Title I STEM school in Lenoir City, Tenn., visited the college’s Art + Architecture Building to test the new mobile lab.
 Throughout the fall semester, the UT students, led by Professor David Matthews, designed the mobile design lab in collaboration with the young students to introduce them to design and participate together in design/build projects.

 The UT students were challenged to understand the complexities of not only designing activities that would interest fifth and sixth graders but also designing and building a compact, mobile space.
 They also learned to create and integrate responsive technology for use with design-related activities.
-Through this outreach project, they also gained experience in creating a design that benefits the community in enduring ways.
+Through this outreach project, students also gained experience in creating a design that benefits the community in enduring ways, and to better understand how children learn, Dr. Mehmet Aydeniz from the UT College of Education, Health, and Human Sciences provided his expertise on STEM pedagogies for K-12.

 The final prototype of the mobile studio/laboratory transforms a classroom into a project-centric environment.
 It includes interactive games, innovative technology, and activities that stimulate design-process thinking.
 Activities engage students’ design capabilities by focusing on sound, color and lighting and their effects on place.
 Further, students are exposed to the coding, lighting, and sound programming that goes into the functions of each activity.